-The Espinosa family has been at the forefront of professional dance, and it’s teaching, since the early 19th century.
+The Espinosa family has been at the forefront of professional dance, and its teaching, since the early 19th century.

 History